platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 ## Storage

-If you're having trouble with storage, you can [troubleshoot mounts](../configuration/app/troubleshoot-mounts.md) and [disks](../configuration/app/troubleshoot-disks.md).
+If you're having trouble with storage, see how to [troubleshoot mounts](../configuration/app/troubleshoot-mounts.md) and [disks](../configuration/app/troubleshoot-disks.md).

 ### Can't write to file system